Davide Sanguinetti: Tennis career

 Sanguinetti has won two ATP singles titles in 2002, defeating Roger Federer (Milan Indoor) and Andy Roddick (Delray Beach) in the finals, and one doubles titles (Umag 1997).
 His career-high singles ranking was World No. 42 (31 December 2005), and he has represented Italy in the Davis Cup since 1998.

-In 1998, Sanguinetti made a run to the Wimbledon quarter-finals, defeating Johan Van Herck, Franco Squillari, Vladimir Voltchkov and Francisco Clavet before losing to Richard Krajicek in straight sets.
+In 1998, Sanguinetti made a run to the Wimbledon quarterfinals, defeating Johan Van Herck, Franco Squillari, Vladimir Voltchkov and Francisco Clavet before losing to Richard Krajicek in straight sets.
 At the 2005 US Open, Sanguinetti achieved one of the most memorable runs of his career, reaching the fourth round.
-He defeated Carlos Moyà and Paradorn Srichaphan - the latter in a four-and-a-half-hour match - before losing to David Nalbandian.
+He defeated Carlos Moyá and Paradorn Srichaphan – the latter in a four-and-a-half-hour match – before losing to David Nalbandian.
 However, he gained a bit of redemption when he upset Nalbandian in the first round of the Rogers Cup in Toronto on 7 August 2006.

 Sanguinetti has a .500 record in Davis Cup matches, last playing against Zimbabwe in 2003, defeating Nigel Badza and losing to Wayne Black.

 Coaching career

-He was the coach of Vince Spadea 2008-11, and is the new coach of Go Soeda and Dinara Safina.
+He was the coach of Vince Spadea 2008–11, and subsequently coached Go Soeda and Dinara Safina.
+Starting in October 2023, he became the coach of Brandon Nakashima.
+He currently coaches Elena Rybakina since February 2025.